"To view the latest post, head to the link in our bio"

 While it's not a new feature, I noticed a few bigger profiles using something called Linktree.

-In short, instead of having the one, direct link as your Instagram bio, Linktree enables you to have multiple links to house all the content you want your followers to visit.
+With Linktree, instead of having one, direct link as your Instagram bio, it enables you to have multiple links to all the content you want your followers to visit.
 The best bit - these links can be whatever you want.

 It's one link - that points to all of these destinations.